 Other brands available in Japan

-There are many other curry roux brands available in Japan such as:
+There are many other curry roux brands available in Japan, such as:

-- Kokumaro Curry (こくまろカレー): Rich and creamy (medium and hot available on Amazon)
+- Kokumaro Curry (こくまろカレー) – Rich and creamy (Medium and Hot available on Amazon)

-- PLATINUM: Most gourmet and expensive curry blocks I have found in Japan so far, made by CANYON SPICE company.
+- PLATINUM – Most gourmet and expensive curry blocks I have found in Japan so far, made by CANYON SPICE company.

-Mixing brands is actually a common thing you can see in ordinary Japanese home cooking as well.
-If you use one brand and stick to the instructions, your curry won't be unique.
-Complexity is a key.
+Mixing brands is a common thing you can see in ordinary Japanese home cooking as well.
+If you use one brand and stick to the instructions, your curry won’t be unique.
+Complexity is key.

 If you want to experiment with different brands, I highly recommend these bundles on Amazon.

-MILD bundle (Contains Golden curry and Vermont)
+- MILD bundle (Contains Golden curry and Vermont)

-MEDIUM bundle (Contains Golden curry, Vermont, Java and Kokumaro)
+- MEDIUM bundle (Contains Golden curry, Vermont, Java and Kokumaro)

-HOT bundle (Contains Golden curry, Vermont, Java and Kokumaro).
+- HOT bundle (Contains Golden curry, Vermont, Java and Kokumaro).

 In this section, I will explain popular meat options people opt for in Japan.